adamchel/mangrove-docs/content/1-basics/quick-tour.md

 }
 ```

-Since `BlogEntry` inherited from the model, it has a static function `setCollection()` that lets you specify in which collection to save and retrieve instances of `BlogEntry`.
+The `BlogEntry` model has a static function `setCollection()` that lets you specify in which collection to save and retrieve instances of `BlogEntry`.
 It accepts a `mongocxx::collection`, which is accessible via the `mongocxx::client`.
 The code above sets `BlogEntry`'s collection to the `"entries"` collection in the `"my_blog"` database hosted at `"mongodb://localhost:27017"`.

-{{% notice warning %}}
-The `mongocxx::client` class is *not thread-safe*.
-To get around this, the `mangrove::model` class provides thread-local storage for the collection associated with a particular model.
-You can make your applications thread-safe by calling the model's `setCollection()` function on each thread with a collection from a new `mongocxx::client`.
-You can read more about the C++ Driver's thread safety {{% a_blank here "https://github.com/mongodb/mongo-cxx-driver/wiki/Library-Thread-Safety" %}}.
-{{% /notice %}}
+If you're planning on writing multi-threaded applications with Mangrove, be sure to carefully read the warning [here](/2-models/introduction/#linking-with-the-database)

 ## Saving Objects